-I’ve been making this for quite few years now and kids loved it from the first bite.
+I’ve been making this for quite a few years now and kids loved it from the first bite.
 Love at first taste you would say.
-You could not possibly not love this cake especially if you are a carrot cake lover.
+You couldn’t possibly not love this cake especially if you are a carrot cake lover.

 Five a day in a cake…ha!… yes it is possible